ialbert/biostar-central/biostar/engine/docs/info.md

 ## Do recipes represent a single software tool?

-No.

-A recipe may represent a single software tool and it could also represent an entire *data analysis pipeline*.
+Not necessarily.
+A recipe may represent a single software tool but it could also specify an entire *data analysis pipeline*.

 ## Can recipes be run outside of the site?

 Yes.
 A recipe is a command line construct that could be run just as well from the command line on any other computer.

-Recipes does not favor any particular approach or methodology and can be integrated with a wide variety of other tools and technologies.
+Recipes do not favor any particular approach or methodology and can be integrated with a wide variety of other tools and technologies.

 ## How do I use recipes?